szeged/sprocket/README.md

 Currently we have three branches: master, testing and core.
 Core branch contains the relevant code to a minimal browser which can be easily extended with new features.
 Master branch contains extra features, for example toolbar, dialogs, tab support.
 Testing branch contains test specific features, for example devtools.
+You can view our build status [here](http://build.sprocket.sed.hu/waterfall "Sprocket buildbot").
 Build steps
 -------------
 #### Getting the Chromium source code